mas-bandwidth/gafferongames/content/post/client_server_connection.md

 <img src="/img/network-protocol/server-is-full.png" width="100%"/>

 Once a client is connected, packets are exchanged in both directions.
-These packets form the basis for whatever custom protocol between the client and server which is game specific.
+These packets form the basis for the custom protocol between the client and server which is game specific.

 <img src="/img/network-protocol/client-packets.png" width="100%"/>

 In a first person shooter, packets are sent continuously in both directions.
-The clients sents player input to the server rapidly (typically 60HZ), while receiving the most recent state of the world from the server at 10, 20 or even 60 times per-second.
+The clients sends input to the server rapidly typically at 30 or 60 packets per-second, while receiving the most recent state of the world from the server 10, 20 or even 60 times per-second.

 Under such a situation there is no need for keep-alive packets.
-If at any point packets stop being received from the other side then the connection should time out.
+If at any point packets stop being received from the other side then the connection times out.
 No packets for 5 seconds is a good timeout value in my opinion, but you can be more aggressive if you want.

-When a client slot times out on the server, it becomes available for another client to connect.
+When a client slot times out on the server, it becomes available for other clients to connect.
 When the client times out, it transitions to an error state.

 ## How Many Clients Per-Server?